 The construction of a reinforced soil wall on NH 227 in Trichy, India, presented Strata with several challenges.
 The flood-prone paddy land required an elevation above ground level.
 The design needed a curved wall that reached up to 11 meters in height while incorporating a 6-meter-wide slip road for access to the village.
 To add to the challenge, the project involved a critical junction where the highway transitioned from four to two lanes.

 The Villena MSW Landfill in Spain required an enclosure that preserved the ecological makeup of the area.
 Strata’s challenge was to design and install anchor trenches within some space constraints.
 The design also had to ensure efficient rainwater drainage, gas collection, and slope stabilization.
 Strata developed an effective installation method for the anchor trenches within the limited workspace.
 StrataDrain drainage composite was implemented to improve the flow rate, design efficiency, and reduce overloads.
 The revamped drainage system improved upon the existing rainwater management and gas collection systems.
-StrataGrid geogrids were also plied to reinforce and stabilize the landfill slopes.
+StrataGrid geogrids were also used to reinforce and stabilize the landfill slopes.
 Strata ensured successful landfill capping that met all environmental requirements by adapting their solutions to the complex terrain.
 The project is a testament to Strata’s expertise in delivering innovative solutions for environmental projects.

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!